-Control Center has 4 HDMI input ports to connect source devices (like set top boxes, DVD players, and streaming players like Roku or Apple TV).
-Control Center also has an HDMI output port for connecting to an output device (TV or sound bar).
+Control Center has four HDMI input ports to connect your source devices (cable set-top boxes, DVD players, and streaming players like Roku or Apple TV).
+Control Center also has an HDMI output port for connecting to an output device (TV or soundbar).
 All input and output devices are physically connected to Control Center with HDMI cables.

 HDMI is a defined format and has a number rating that evolves with technology.
-Control Center supports HDMI 2.0 and is also backwards compatible with all older versions of HDMI.
+Control Center supports HDMI 2.0 and is also backward compatible with all older versions of HDMI.

 Please note that not all HDMI cables are created equal.
 HDMI 2.0 rated cables are needed in order to display 4K resolutions and HDR color on TVs that support those modes.
 Using an HDMI cable with the wrong rating will likely have a negative effect on video quality.
 HDMI cable length can also impact performance as the signal will degrade more over longer cables.

-Caavo does sell our own HDMI 2.0 cables, called Spotlight, for your convenience when hooking up your system.
-Although they look special - and can help you easily find the other end of the cable when lots of things are connected - you do not have to use them if you have high quality cables of your own that you prefer.
+Caavo does sell HDMI 2.0 cables, called Spotlight, for your convenience when hooking up your system.
+Although they look special and can help you easily find the other end of the cable when lots of things are connected - you do not have to use them if you have high-quality cables of your own that you prefer.